day8/re-frame/docs/clojurescript.md

 So Far:

-  - To write Clojure code, you write Clojure data litteral.
+  - To write Clojure code, you write Clojure data literal.
 You code in data.
   - data can be evaluated, to create new data
   - 1st Evaluation Rule: most data evaluates to itself
   - 2nd Evaluation Rule: `symbols` evaluate to what they are bound to